Freie Software und Bürgerrechte benötigen Deine Aufmerksamkeit!

 Imaging: Installation using image files

 An image file of a partition or entire harddisk can be used to install other clients.
 These image files are taken from installed clients with all their software packages and settings.
 The creation of these image files is included in the m23 administration interface for your comfort.
 Image files can be compressed to save storage space and bandwidth on rollout.
 An image file can be used to install any number of clients.
 After the end of the transfer, the client will be adjusted like a client that was installed from software packages.
-This is done on Debian, Ubuntu, Kubuntu and Xubuntu clients.
+This is done on Debian, Ubuntu and Linux Mint.
 These "image clients" can be managed like "normal clients" with m23, this includes software installation and other administrative tasks.

 Client backup